-Services that are covered for you What you must pay when you get these services Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
-Talk to your primary care doctor or practitioner to find out more.
-There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
-Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment \$0 copayment for each Medicare-covered service.
+Services that are covered for you What you must pay when you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Deductible applies. \$0 copayment for each Medicare-covered service.
 Prior authorization is required.
-Program (OTP) which includes the following services: • U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays Deductible applies.
+Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-X-rays do not require authorization when service rendered in Nursing Facility, physician office, or hospital.
+Authorization exception: X-rays do not require authorization when service is rendered in a nursing facility or physician's office.
+All other diagnostic and therapeutic radiological services require authorization.

 Servi ces that are covered for you What you must pay when you get these services • Radiation (radium and isotope) therapy including technician materials and supplies Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Prior authorization is required. • Surgical supplies, such as dressings Deductible applies. • Splints, casts and other devices used to reduce fractures and dislocations 20% coinsurance for each Medicare-covered service.
+Prior authorization is required. • Surgical supplies, such as dressings Deductible applies. • Splints, casts, and other devices used to reduce fractures and dislocations 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Prior authorization is required. • Laboratory tests \$0 copayment for each Medicare-covered service.
-No authorization required for lab services rendered in any place of service, except for Genetic Testing, which requires authorization. • Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+Prior authorization is required. • Laboratory tests Deductible applies. \$0 copayment for each Medicare-covered service.
+No authorization required for lab services except for genetic testing, which does require authorization. • Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
 Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum. • Other outpatient diagnostic tests - Non-radiological diagnostic services Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 No Authorization required when services are rendered in a Nursing Facility or Physician Office.